dtinth/fbm/README.md

 ----------
 This is my first Gem, and I'm very new to this.
 However, this app does just what I want now.

+Contributions welcome.
+If you want you can make this app more structured, or make it print to stderr instead of stdout, or add unit tests.